dmsul/site-source/content/pages/tutorial_workflow_2project_org.rst

 cleaning itself but not by any other Python code or projects.
 In fact, :code:`util/` will often just contain a single file, :code:`env.py`.
 The :code:`util/env.py` file contains environmental variables for the project, hence the name.
-These are variables like where on the hard drive the raw data are stored.
-A basic :code:`util/env.py` file looks like this:
+These variables define where on the hard drive the raw data are stored, etc. A basic :code:`util/env.py` file looks like this:

 .. code-block:: python3